Shopify/shopify_app/README.md

 rails new my_shopify_app
 ```

-2. Add the Shopify App gem to `my_shopify_app`'s Gemfile.
+2. Add the Shopify App gem to the app's Gemfile:

 ```sh
 bundle add shopify_app
 ```

+3. You will need to provide several environment variables to the app.
+There are a variety of way of doing this, but for a development environment we recommended the [`dotenv-rails`](https://github.com/bkeepers/dotenv) gem.
-3. Create a `.env` file in the root of `my_shopify_app` to specify your full host and Shopify API credentials:
+Create a `.env` file in the root of your Rails app to specify the full host and Shopify API credentials:

 ```sh
 HOST=http://localhost:3000
 SHOPIFY_API_KEY=<Your Shopify API key>
 SHOPIFY_API_SECRET=<Your Shopify API secret>
 ```

-> In a development environment, you can use a gem like `dotenv-rails` to manage environment variables.

 4. Run the default Shopify App generator to create an app that can be embedded in the Shopify Admin: